 The London Times has recently been publishing statistics of the progress of the different countries, which exhibit these results :- Belgium has 532 miles of railways, 352 of which have been constructed and worked by the State, the remainder by different private companies.
 The expense of constructing the whole has been £9,576,000 or £18,000 per mile.
 The annual expenses are 63 per cent. of the receipts, and the profits three and a half per cent. on the capital.
 In France, there are 1,818 miles of railway under traffic, 1,178 miles in progress, and 577 miles projected.
-The cost of construction per mile has been £26,832, and the whole expenditure requisite for the completion of the 3,573 miles is estimated at £95,-870,735.
+The cost of construetion per mile has been £26,832, and the whole expenditure requisite for the completion of the 3,573 miles is estimated at £95,- 870,735.
 The average annual net profit on the capital employed does not exceed two and seven-tenths per cent.
 In Germany there are 5,342 miles of railway in actual operation, 700 in progress, and 2,414 miles projected.
 Of the railways in operation, 1,812 miles were within the Prussian territories, and 771 miles in the Dutch Netherlands, the Danish Duchies, and ex-German Austrian provinces, and therefore only 4.571 miles can be considered as strictly within the Germanic contederation.
-Two-fifths of these 4,571 miles were constructed and worked by the State, Those in Prussia, however, are all the result of private enterprise.
+Two-fifths of these 4,571 miles God, and make it a den of roobers, than all the remainder by private Companies.were constructed and worked by the State, Those in Prussia, however, are all the result of private enterprise.
 The expense of construction of the 5,342 miles is estimated at £12,500 per mile, being single track only.
 The working expenses are about fifty per cent. of the receipts, and the net profits are nearly three per cent.
-In Russia a railway from Warsaw to Cracow, 168 miles in length, is in operation; one connecting Warsaw with St. Petersburgh, 683 miles in length; and one of about 400 miles, from St. Petersburgh to Moscow, is in progress.
+In Russia a railway from Warsaw to Cracow, 168 miles in length, is in operation ; one connecting Warsaw with St. Petersburgh, 683 miles in length; and one of about 400 miles, from St. Petersburgh to Moscow, is in progress.
 A railway for goods from the Wolga to the Don, 105 miles in length, is also contemplated.
 In Southern Russia a line of railway between Kief and Odessa has been surveyed.
 In Italy no extensive system of railway has yet been executed.
 A few lines, diverging from the principal cities, such as Naples, Milan, Venice, Leghorn, and Florence, Sardinia, Spain, and Portugal, railways are only in prospective.
+By multiplying £1 by \$4,85 we can aprive at the cost per mile of some of these roads.
+It will be observed that the French lines-the highest-cost \$130,135,20, per mile, or nearly three times as much as those 1851.